 During the lease term in Nokesville

-During tenancy, the rental property belongs to the tenant we respect the renter 's privacy.
-As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to access a rental in Nokesville, the tenant must allow us to go into the rental property.
-Some valid reasons to go into rental property are to:
+During lease, the rental belongs to the tenant we respect the tenant 's privacy.
+As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental property in Nokesville, the renter must allow us to access the rental.
+Some justifiable reasons to go into rental home are to:

 - Make repairs or improvements,